 Investing in Health and Wellbeing Programs is on the radar for Australian Employers as Safe Work Australia has reported that absenteeism and loss of productivity related to stress is costing employers more than $10 billion dollars...

-Watch Jackie working with nine contestants of a national TV show in an Equine Assisted Learning workshop where they discovered the power of being fully in the present and seeing limiting beliefs in news ways through the wisdom of the horse.
+Watch Jackie working with nine contestants of a national TV show in an Equine Assisted Learning workshop where they discovered the power of being fully in the present and seeing limiting beliefs in new ways through The Wisdom of the Horse.

 Horses and humans have lived alongside each other throughout history.
 They are sentient beings with innate skills that have supported them to live effectively in social groups (herds) and survive and thrive for millions of years.
 As horses live entirely in the present (i.e.: not thinking about the past or the future) and through their whole of body/senses they offer us the opportunity to learn how to be more present and aware of others and develop our social, emotional intelligence and leadership skills.